mxdvf/mxdvf/README.md

-Somewhere along the way, it became a way of thinking.
+somewhere along the way, it became a way of thinking.